 Concord Center for the Visual Arts is celebrating 100 years!
 Founded in 1922 by Elizabeth Wentworth Roberts, an American Impressionist and philanthropist whose mission — to promote and advance the visual arts, artists and to sustain our cultural community—still stands today.
-With more than 850 members, Concord Art provides a place for contemporary art exhibitions, art education, relevant programming for everyone, and other adult art.
 (Curated content from concordart.org)

 The Concord Museum in historic Concord, Massachusetts houses one of the oldest and most treasured collections of Americana in the country.
 Come visit the gateway to Concord’s remarkable revolutionary and literary history.
 (Curated content from concordmuseum.org)